-(o) Share-based payments
+(p) Share-based payments

-The Company has a share option plan which is described in Note 11(c).
+The Company has a share option plan which is described in Note 12(c).
 The fair value of all share-based awards is estimated using the Black-Scholes option-pricing model at the grant date and amortized over the vesting periods.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee, including directors of the Company.
 Share-based payments to non-employees are measured at the fair value of the goods or services received or the fair value of the equity instruments issued if it is determined the fair value of the goods or services cannot be reliably measured and are recorded at the date the goods or services are received.
 The amount recognized as an expense is adjusted to reflect the number of awards expected to vest.

 None of the Company's awards call for settlement in cash or other assets.
 Upon the exercise of the share purchase options, consideration paid together with the amount previously recognized in contributed surplus is recorded as an increase in share capital.
 The offset to the recorded cost is to share-based payments reserve.
 Consideration received on the exercise of share purchase options is recorded as share capital and the related share-based payments reserve is transferred to share capital.
 Charges for share purchase options that are forfeited before vesting are reversed from share-based payments reserve.
 For those share purchase options that expire or are forfeited after vesting, the amount previously recorded in share-based payments reserve is transferred to deficit.
+The calculation of diluted earnings (loss) per share excludes the effects of share purchase options and warrants that would be anti-dilutive.

-(p) Earnings (loss) per share
+(q) Earnings (loss) per share

 Basic earnings (loss) per share is calculated using the weighted-average number of common shares outstanding and earnings (loss) available to shareholders.
 For all periods presented, earnings (loss) available to shareholders equals reported earnings (loss).
 The treasury share method is used to calculate diluted earnings per share.
-Under the treasury share method, the weighted-average number of common shares outstanding for the calculation of diluted loss per share assumes that the proceeds received on exercise of diluted share purchase options are used to repurchase outstanding shares at average market prices during the period.
+Under the treasury share method, the weighted-average number of common shares outstanding for the calculation of diluted loss per share assumes that the proceeds received on exercise of diluted share purchase options and share purchase warrants are used to repurchase outstanding shares at average market prices during the period.